Ansila1234/HR-Dashboard/README.md

 #### Data Preparation:
 + Consolidate HR data from multiple sources, including performance ratings, salary details, training hours, and demographic information.
 + Clean and preprocess the data using tools like Excel or Python.

-Dashboard Development:
+#### Dashboard Development:

-Import the dataset into Power BI.
++ Import the dataset into Power BI.
-Design visualizations for each key metric (e.g., bar charts, line graphs, and heatmaps).
++ Design visualizations for each key metric (e.g., bar charts, line graphs, and heatmaps).
-Configure slicers for dynamic filtering by year, department, and location.
++ Configure slicers for dynamic filtering by year, department, and location.

-Analysis:
+#### Analysis:

-Use Power BI's DAX functions to calculate KPIs like retention rate, average satisfaction scores, and cost per hire.
++ Use Power BI's DAX functions to calculate KPIs like retention rate, average satisfaction scores, and cost per hire.
-Identify trends and patterns using interactive visualizations.
++ Identify trends and patterns using interactive visualizations.

-Testing and Deployment:
+#### Testing and Deployment:

-Test the dashboard with sample data to ensure accuracy.
++ Test the dashboard with sample data to ensure accuracy.
-Share the dashboard with stakeholders via Power BI’s cloud service or export as a report.
++ Share the dashboard with stakeholders via Power BI’s cloud service or export as a report.

-Technology Stack
+## Technology Stack
-Power BI: For creating interactive visualizations and dashboards.
+ ** Power BI**  : For creating interactive visualizations and dashboards.
 Excel/Python: For data preprocessing and cleaning.
 How to Use
 Clone this repository.